How to Travel With Just One Bag This Summer, According to Reddit

 How do you even travel with only one bag?

 Chronic overpackers might find the idea of using just one bag while traveling absolutely preposterous.
-But all it really takes is some savvy planning.
+But all it takes is some savvy planning.

 One of a traveler’s most important decisions: Which bag should you bring?